PaulImmanuel/Automated-Financial-Report-Analysis-System-with-RAG/README.md

 # 📈 Automated Financial Report Analysis System

-An **Enterprise-Grade Retrieval-Augmented Generation (RAG)** system for analyzing financial reports using Large Language Models (LLMs).
+An **Retrieval-Augmented Generation (RAG)** system for analyzing financial reports using Large Language Models (LLMs).
 The application enables users to query financial documents in natural language, compare companies, detect qualitative risks, and visualize financial trends through an interactive dashboard.

 ---

 ## 🌟 Overview

-This project was developed as an internship project to simplify financial document analysis by combining **Retrieval-Augmented Generation (RAG)** with **parallel AI agents**.
+This project was developed as an 'InternsElite' internship project to simplify financial document analysis by combining **Retrieval-Augmented Generation (RAG)** with **parallel AI agents**.

 The system processes both: